Skip to main content Skip to home page

 The purpose of imposing interest at the market rate is to reimburse the Victorian Government for the costs or loss of revenue incurred because of the late payment of the tax.

 The market rate of interest is established by referencing the Bank Accepted Bills rate, unless the Minister has gazetted an order for a different rate to be used.
-The market rate is adjusted annually.
+The market rate is adjusted annually on 1 July.

 Current and historical market interest rates